 For ESE the candidates have to attempt 5 (five) descriptive questions out of 8 (eight).
-Internal assessment would be based on assignment/PPT presentation/article review/discussion/written examination.
+Internal assessment can be conducted through written tests, assignment, PPT presentation, article review, debate & discussion, and any other appropriate mode of assessment.

 Duration of Examinations: